 Runway alternation is employed every day at Heathrow.
 It has the effect of giving either morning or afternoon respite to the communities between London and Heathrow.
 The switch over occurs at 3pm, when, for example, aircraft coming in to land to the southern runway will be directed to switch over and come in instead on the northern runway.
-The result of this switch over is to give some much valued relief for the half day period that they are not overhead.
+The purpose of this switchover is to give some relief to those living beneath the flight path, for the half day period that they are not overhead.

-BAA has published its alternation programme for year 2013(pdf, 128KB).
+Heathrow publish a runway alternation schedule.
 It shows which runway is designated for use, when the wind is westerly – which is the prevailing wind for 70% of the year.
-Westerly arrivals are those aircraft flying towards Heathrow, from the London direction.
-At present there is no alternation for the other 30%, when the aircraft take off towards London.
-However, this will change in a couple of years, when Heathrow has built some new taxi ways – following the cancellation of the ‘Cranford Agreement’.
+Westerly arrivals are those aircraft flying towards Heathrow from the London direction.

-The BAA programme shows that the night time alternation arrangement is more complex, as it involves the Sunday to Monday switch over, plus a night time rotation arrangement, to share the noise between the four approach routes to Heathrow.
-This programme can again be changed if, for example, a strong wind comes from the ‘wrong’ direction.
+The schedule shows that the night time alternation arrangement is more complex, as it involves the Sunday to Monday switch over, plus a night time rotation arrangement, to share the noise between the four approach routes to Heathrow.
+This schedule may also change if, for example, a strong wind comes from the ‘wrong’ direction.

-The Council welcomes the Government’s recent commitment to retain runway alternation at Heathrow and that there will be no increase in the number of flights, which will remain capped at current levels.
+We support the Government’s commitment to retain runway alternation at Heathrow and that there will be no increase in the number of flights, which will remain capped at current levels.